✔ Key could be verified via a test request

 Create a table with the STATcube GUI

 Use the graphical user interface of STATcube to create a table.
 Visit STATcube and select a database.
 This will open the table view where you can create a table.
-See the STATcube manual for details.
+See the STATcube documentation for details.

 Download an API request